MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 Source systems (Postgres, S3) land in bronze, get cleaned into a silver layer built around one wide business table, and roll up into a gold layer shaped as a galaxy schema, not a single star schema.
 Two business processes, Sales and Supplies, share conformed dimensions (`dim_product`, `dim_date`) while each keeps its own fact table at its own grain.
 Full reasoning in [`dbt/README.md`](dbt/README.md).

 On top of gold sits the consumption layer.
-A Databricks Genie Agent answers ad-hoc, natural-language questions straight against the gold tables, for the questions a fixed report can't anticipate.
+A Databricks Genie Agent answers ad-hoc, natural-language questions straight against the gold tables, for the questions In plain English.
 A three-page Power BI report (Sales, Supplies, Workforce) covers the recurring, known-shape reporting need.
 The two aren't redundant: one handles questions nobody wrote a query for yet, the other handles the questions everyone asks every week.

 Airflow, running in Docker, orchestrates the whole chain and routes failure alerts to both Gmail and Telegram, so a broken run is visible somewhere a person actually checks, not just in the Airflow UI.